choria-io/website/docs/content/configuration/choria_server/_index.md

 ## Feeback / Issues

 This is a Beta phase and we can only know it's ready for GA with your support.
-Please contact us on #choria on [Slack](http://slack.puppet.com), [Choria Users](https://groups.google.com/forum/#!forum/choria-users) or #mcollective on Freenode with your feedback - both good and bad!
+Please contact us on #choria on [Slack](http://slack.puppet.com), [Choria Users](https://groups.google.com/forum/#!forum/choria-users) or #choria on Freenode with your feedback - both good and bad!